dmidlo/histdata.com-tools/README.md

 ##### CSV Dialect and Format Specifications

-Detailed specifications for the CSVs that the histdata.com repo provides see [histdata.com_data_specs.md](https://github.com/dmidlo/histdata.com-tools/blob/main/histdata.com_data_specs.md)
+- *For Detailed specifications for the CSVs that the histdata.com repo provides see [histdata.com_data_specs.md](https://github.com/dmidlo/histdata.com-tools/blob/main/histdata.com_data_specs.md)*

 ##### To download 1-minute-bar-quotes for both metastock and excel